 Dr Tom Arnold-Forster

 For undergraduates, I mostly teach Paper 24 in Part I: the History of the United States since 1865.
-I've also taught Papers 1 and 5 in Part II: Historical Argument and Practice, and Political Philosophy and the History of Political Thought since c.
-1890.
-For graduate students, I teach a course on "Democracy in American Historiography" for the MPhil in American History.
+For graduate students, I've taught a course on "Democracy in American Historiography" for the MPhil in American History.

 Tags & Themes

 Gonville and Caius College